monatemedia/docker-engine-on-linux/README.md

 If you you get an error, close the terminal window and try again with a new terminal window.

-3. Authentication
+### 3. Authentication

-To use the `gh` CLI, you need to authenticate:
+To use the `gh` CLI, you need to authenticate the user on your local machine.

 ```bash
 gh auth login